acuarica/hsc/README.md

 ### Expr

-This module defines the Expr type, which is the core language used for all transformations.
+This module defines the `Expr` type, which is the core language used for all transformations.
+The `Expr` type is core lambda calculus, with algebraic data types and case expressions.
+This variant of `Expr` is untyped.

+The module `Expr` additionally contains functions to query and manipulate `Expr` expressions.
+In particular, to manage substitutions and work with free variables.

 ### Parser